bitesite/spire-ruby/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bundle exec rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

+## Publishing

+**Note '2.4.1' is being used as an example below, your version will be different.**

+1. Ensure version number is updated
+2. Tag `git tag 'v2.4.1'
+3. Push tags to GitHub `git push origin --tags`
+4. Build the gem `gem build spire.gemspec`
+5. Publish to BiteSite's RubyGems account `gem push spire-ruby-2.4.1.gem`

 ## Contributing